 At Modkat, we tailored our rip-resistant liners to fit flush inside the size boxes we create.
 We also made them extra tall so nothing would run down between the box wall and the liner.
 Perhaps best of all, our liners stay hidden so your house can retain that sleek, elegant look you love.

 How to clean Modkat reusable litter box liners.

 Bought brand new, our litter box liners last about three months.
 We sell them in packs of three so you can pick up almost a year's worth of liners in a single order.
 Here's how to keep the liners clean and fresh as long as possible:

 If you see residue on the liner, wipe it with a little mild dish soap and water.
 For a more thorough cleaning, submerge the liner in diluted dish soap and water for 15 minutes to let the soap penetrate the seams.
 Allow 24 hours for the liner to dry sufficiently.
-To remove stubborn odors use the Modkat Cleaner + Odor Remover Kit and follow the instructions on the bottle.
+To remove stubborn odors use an enzyme cleaner and follow the instructions on the bottle.
 Do NOT put the liner in the dishwasher, dryer, or washing machine.

 To get the most out of your liners, we recommend cleaning them with mild dish soap and water weekly or monthly — yes, you just need to wash your liner at least once a month.
 Be sure to let the liner dry before putting it back in the box, though, and replace it when it shows signs of fraying, tearing, or excessive odor.

 The integrity of the liners depends on how many cats use the litter box, how much litter is used, and how ferociously the cats scratch.
 Daily scooping and sustaining the litter level at 2-3 inches (5-7.5 cm) will maximize the liners' life.